-Michael Bissonette has served as our Vice President and General Manager, Efficient Energy Systems (formerly Energy Technology Center) since February 2008.
-Previously, beginning in September 2007, he served as our Assistant General Manager, Energy Technology Center.
-Before joining us, Mr. Bissonette was a Senior Director within multiple organizations at Western Digital Corporation from 1998 through 2007.
-Mr. Bissonette has a B.S. in electrical engineering from California State University, Long Beach, and an M.B.A. from University of California, Irvine.
+Michael Bissonette has served as our Senior Vice President and General Manager, Efficient Energy Systems since 2008.
+Previously, beginning in September 2007, he served as our Assistant General Manager, Energy Technology Center (which was consolidated with our PosiCharge business in 2008 to form Efficient Energy Systems).
+Before joining us, Mr. Bissonette was a Senior Director within multiple organizations at Western Digital Corporation, a designer, developer, manufacturer and seller of hard drives, from 1998 through 2007.
+Mr. Bissonette has a B.S. in electrical engineering from Clarkson University, an M.S. in electrical engineering from California State University, Long Beach and an M.B.A. from University of California, Irvine.

-Cathleen S. Cline has served as our Vice President of Administration since 1992.
+Cathleen S. Cline served as our Vice President of Administration beginning in 1992 and was named Senior Vice President of Administration in 2008.
 Prior to joining us, Ms. Cline was the Human Resources Manager at both Whittaker Electronic Resources and the law firm of O'Melveny & Myers LLP.
 Ms. Cline has a B.S. in psychology and a B.S. in business management from the University of Oregon.